baerrach/myth-weaver-utils-google-sheets/README.md

+# WARNING

+The current version is functionally complete - it works for my characters :)

+YMMV.

+The documentation is also non-existent.
+This will get rectified shortly.

 # Installing

 *WARNING*: The current version is not available as a Google App.
 This means you need to make a copy of the example sheet, and do some extra steps before you can use it.
 Unfortunately this means that new code changes will not be available to you.
 I hope to copy versions of the code here so that you can cut-n-paste into your project and when I work out how to create an App properly then you wont need to do that anyway.